abreukuse/data_app/README.md

 #### Data storage

 To store the data in MongoDB, the script [`data_storage_mongodb.py`](https://github.com/abreukuse/data_app/blob/master/data_app/data_storage_mongodb.py) need to be executed.
 The database `fee_database` and collection `collections` will be created.
-Another step that need to be made at this point in to run the script `embedded_documents.py`.
+Another step that need to be made at this point is to run the script `embedded_documents.py`.
 This script will create a file called `dictionary_master.json`.
 This file is a nested dictionary and contains all the paths to reach the data values.

 #### Data visualization

-The `generate_plot.py` script is responsible to create the time series charts.
+The `generate_plot.py` script is responsible for create the time series charts.
 This module is executed inside the `app.py` file, so there´s no need to run it by itself.

 #### App deployment